LearnNLearnNLearn/CypressTest/README.md

 -marketPlacePage (this is used to navigate to https://crypto.com/nft/marketplace)

+Variables in the classes are to ensure better reusability / maintenance

 Methods in the classes are mainly used for navigation purposes (i.e navigate to page, navigate to NFTCard, navigate to subscription, navigate to previous page)